 Malaysia is also a strategic jurisdiction to trade by sea, it is located on the straits of Malacca and it has 4 major ports Pasir Gudang, Port Klang, Port Tanjung Pelepas, and Bayan Lepas.

 Companies engaging manufacturing for export may be set in Malaysia their manufacturing and distribution base.
-There are 5 free zones (Pasir Gudang, Port Klang, Port Tanjung Pelepas, Kulim Hi-Tech Park, and Bayan Lepas), where companies are exempt from custom duties and benefit from flexible trading laws.
+There are 5 free zones (Pasir Gudang, Port Klang, Port Tanjung Pelepas, Kulim Hi-Tech Park, and Bayan Lepas), where companies are exempt from customs duties and benefit from flexible trading laws.

-Although a company in Malaysia may be incorporated with as little as RM 2 paid up capital, in order to qualify for work permits for foreign employees, a 100% foreign-owned company must have a minimum paid up capital of RM 500,000 for advisory and consultancy business, and minimum paid up capital of RM 1,000,000 for 100% foreign-owned companies engaging import, export, restaurant and trading business.
+Although a company in Malaysia may be incorporated with as little as RM 2 paid-up capital, in order to qualify for work permits for foreign employees, a 100% foreign-owned company must have a minimum paid up capital of RM 500,000 for advisory and consultancy business, and minimum paid up capital of RM 1,000,000 for 100% foreign-owned companies engaging import, export, restaurant, and trading business.

 100% foreign-owned private limited companies may be restricted to conduct certain activities and may require a business license/approval from the relevant authorities.